tatarko/dibi-active-record/README.md

     {
         return array(
-            array('jsonData', 'json'), // field will be on-the-fly encoded/decoded as json array('createTime,updateTime', 'datetime'), // mysql timestamp field - will be interpreted as DateTime object );
+            array('jsonData', 'json'), // field will be on-the-fly encoded/decoded as json array('createTime,updateTime', 'date'), // mysql timestamp field - will be interpreted as DateTime object );
     }
 }